RESEARCH STARTER

 Context

-There can be no doubt that the electronic age will continue indefinitely.
+The electronic age is expected to continue shaping modern technology for the foreseeable future.
 Nearly every human enterprise undertaken since the beginning of the twentieth century has incorporated some form of electrical application.
 Generators create electricity that electric motors transform into thousands of productive processes efficiently, economically, and cleanly.
-The astonishing speed at which the electronic era first emerged is testimony to the wide range of applications for electrical power, and the demand for this technology will not subside in the foreseeable future.
-In fact, the promise of current research into superconductivity is a vast new world of high-speed trains suspended electromagnetically above conducting rails and pocket computers with hundreds of megabytes of storage capacity.
+The rapid development of the electronic era reflects the wide range of applications for electrical power and its continued importance in modern society.
+In fact, the promise of current research into superconductivity is a vast new world of high-speed trains suspended electromagnetically above conducting rails and portable devices with substantial data storage capacity.
 Perhaps the greatest promise, however, is the tremendous leap in efficiency that will result from the use of materials that conduct electricity without resistance.

 Resistance results in a significant loss of energy during electrical transmission and operation of electronic systems.
 This inefficiency requires that generators create significantly more power than reaches the user, and it requires that user systems be designed with cooling devices to expel heat generated by the inherent inefficiency of those systems.

-As generators have been used to transform mechanical energy into electricity, that mechanical energy has customarily been generated by burning fossil fuels, harnessing water power, or inducing nuclear reaction.
-In the twenty-first century, electricity will emerge as the energy source of choice for myriad economic and environmental reasons.
-Electrical generators will continue to play the major role in providing that energy resource, and for the same reasons, electric motors will continue to drive global production and provide the means to maintain modern living standards.
+As generators have been used to transform mechanical energy into electricity, mechanical energy has customarily been generated by burning fossil fuels, harnessing waterpower, or inducing nuclear reactions.
+In the twenty-first century, electricity has emerged as the energy source of choice for myriad economic and environmental reasons.
+Electrical generators continue to play a major role in providing that energy resource, and for the same reasons, electric motors also continue to drive global production and provide the means to maintain modern living standards.

 One of the major factors that makes electricity attractive as a source of motive power is its versatility.
 In addition to the efficiency and economy it affords, its portability seems limitless.